Access Amazon Bedrock foundation models

 The form submission at the root account will be inherited by other accounts in the same

-AWS Organizations.
+AWS Organization.

 Note